assasinz88/Fishing_Spot/README.md

     * specifies how many neighbors a point should have to be included into a cluster

 * K-NN(K-Nearest Neighbour)
-    * To determine accurate and realistic value for Epsilon
+    * To determine parameter value for Epsilon

 ### Library
 * maps